 6 MIN READ

-Unfortunately, Samsung are still not releasing their product specific environmental product reports, so no Galaxy phones made this list.
-We'd like to see more ethically sourced phones on the market without the performance being compromised, and tech giants like Apple and Samsung could follow in Fairphone or Teracube’s footsteps to launch a sustainable product line.
+Samsung now releases their product specific environmental reports, however they didn’t make the list due to the complexity of repairs and low repairability scores.
+We'd like to see more ethically sourced phones on the market without the performance being compromised, and tech giants like Apple and Samsung could follow in Fairphone’s footsteps to launch a sustainable product line.
 Who knows, a sustainable phone could become mainstream one day.